GnaneswariVaddepalli/Natural-language-processing-project/README.md

 Training and validation metrics will be saved in the results/metrics directory, and plots will be stored in the results/plots directory.

+### Evaluating with BLEU Score

+Run bleu_scorer.py to calculate BLEU scores for the generated captions:

+bash
+Copy code

+python bleu_scorer.py

+### Contributing

+Contributions are welcome!
+To contribute:

+Fork the repository.
+Create a new branch for your feature or fix.
+Submit a pull request for review.